CodiumTeam/docker-training/exercise-11/README.md

 Hints:
   - You may want to tag the image with the short SHA of the current commit, i.e. `` SHA=`git rev-parse --short HEAD` ``
   - The host name for the repository is `registry.local` so prepend the image name with it, e.g. `registry.local/my-flask:latest`
-  - You need authenticate in the registry before being to able to push.
+  - You need authenticate in the registry before being able to push the image.
 The credentials are username `registry` password `ui`.

+When you finally get the build stage to correctly push the images to the `registry.local` you can check the registry at: http://localhost/#!/taglist/my-flask

 ### Use Jenkins credential storage